mlochbaum/BQN/running.md

 [CBQN](https://github.com/dzaima/CBQN) is now the primary offline implementation, and can be used everywhere in this repository, except test/dzaima which is specifically for testing with dzaima/BQN.
 Scripts start with `#! /usr/bin/env bqn` in order to look up the user's `bqn` executable.

 For Nix users, nixpkgs now has repositories for several implementations; `cbqn` is recommended for general use.
+Similarly, in Arch Linux, `cbqn-git` from the AUR is recommended (but I have no contact with the maintainer, so it's entirely unofficial).

 ### Self-hosted BQN